Hexabromocyclododecane

 Hexabromocyclododecane (HBCD or HBCDD) is a brominated flame retardant.
 It consists of twelve carbon, eighteen hydrogen, and six bromine atoms tied to the ring.
 Its primary application is in extruded (XPS) and expanded (EPS) polystyrene foam used as thermal insulation in construction.
 Other uses are upholstered furniture, automobile interior textiles, car cushions and insulation blocks in trucks, packaging material, video cassette recorder housing, and electric and electronic equipment.
 According to UNEP, "HBCD is produced in China, Europe, Japan, and the USA.
 The last known current annual production is approximately 28,000 tonnes per year.
 The main share of the market volume is used in Europe and China" (figures from 2009 to 2010).
-Due to its persistence, toxicity, and ecotoxicity, the Stockholm Convention on Persistent Organic Pollutants decided in May 2013 to list hexabromocyclododecane in Annex A to the convention with specific exemptions for production and use in expanded polystyrene and extruded polystyrene in buildings.
-Because HBCD has 16 possible stereo-isomers with different biological activities, the substance poses a difficult problem for manufacture and regulation.
+Due to hexabromocyclododecane's persistence, long-range environmental transport, toxicity and ecotoxicity, the Stockholm Convention on Persistent Organic Pollutants lists it in Annex A to the convention with exemptions for production and use in expanded polystyrene and extruded polystyrene in buildings.
 It is synthesized via the bromination of cyclododecatriene.

-Toxicity

-HBCD's toxicity and its harm to the environment are current sources of concern.
-HBCD can be found in environmental samples such as birds, mammals, fish, and other aquatic organisms as well as soil and sediment.
+Occurrence